 Finally, the cost of maintaining excess inventory—tied-up capital—is a KPI directly impacted by AI prediction.
 Well-calibrated models allow us to identify the sweet spot between availability and profitability, freeing up resources to invest in innovation.

-Tools such as Amazon Sage Maker enable not only building predictive models but also continuously monitoring these KPIs, adjusting parameters as consumer behavior changes.
+Tools like Amazon SageMaker make it possible not only to build predictive models, but also to continuously monitor these KPIs, adjusting parameters as consumer behavior changes.
 The result is a smarter, more efficient, and data-driven operation—the true value of cloud computing AI applied to inventory management.